input-output-hk/essential-cardano-content/content/video/accelerate-and-pitch-your-project-to-investors-seedstar.md

 ---
-title: Accelerate and pitch your Project to investors - SeedStar
+title: Accelerate and pitch your project to investors - SeedStar
 tags:
   - Cardano
 url: " https://youtu.be/IfrcSr3IBks "